qilingframework/rtfd.io/docs/ida.md

 ### Introduction

-This a plugin for [IDA Pro](https://www.hex-rays.com/products/ida/).
-It enable IDA Pro and [Qiling](https://github.com/qilingframework/qiling) to interact with each other.
+This a plugin for [IDA Pro](https://www.hex-rays.com/products/ida/) which enables IDA Pro and [Qiling](https://github.com/qilingframework/qiling) to interact.
 In this way, IDA can debug, emulate and instrument binaries for multiple platforms and architectures from one single operation system.

-With the customizable scripting ablity, it takes the plugin to higher level.
+With the customizable scripting capability, it takes the plugin to higher level.
 Hooking codes and addresses, dynamic hotpatch on-the-fly, hijack loaded library, hijack syscall and other advanced API from Qiling Frame are able to perform within IDA Pro's powerful disassembly and decompile interface.

 All of these can be achieved on one computer, no remote debug server or no virtual machine ever needed.

 ---

-### Support platform && architecture
+### Support platform & architecture

 | |8086|x86|x86-64|ARM|ARM64|MIPS|
 |---|---|---|---|---|---|---|